Reproductive Medicine: Infertility services and more

 Micromanipulation is a laboratory term for procedures that are used to assist in fertilization and implantation of embryos.

 - Intracytoplasmic sperm injection (ICSI) – The normal sperm is able to attach to and penetrate a special layer or “shell” that surrounds the egg called the zona pellucida.
 When there are sperm antibodies, inadequate numbers of sperm, inadequate sperm function, or unexplained failure to achieve fertilization with standard insemination during IVF-ET, an individual sperm must be directly inserted into the egg to achieve fertilization.
-The process of ICSI captures one sperm and by using special microscopes, a micro-needle is pushed through the zona pellucida into the interior of the egg (cytoplasm) and the sperm is injected.

 - Assisted hatching – Under normal circumstances, the embryo is able to escape (hatch) from the surrounding zona pellucida.
 This step is necessary for normal implantation to occur.
 In some cases, this shell is too thick.
 Using various techniques, the zona is altered so as to allow “hatching” of the embryo.
 This procedure may be required more often in older patients.